Push2Run Setup

 Push2Run has built in logic to ignore multiple triggered actions for the same thing.
 So, in short, Push2Run works the same with or without redundant services, however it is more reliable with redundant services enabled.

-To set up an IFTTT Pro applet just follow the instructions above for setting up a Dropbox, Pushbullet, or Pushover applet.
+To setup an IFTTT Pro applet just follow the instructions above for setting up a Dropbox, Pushbullet, or Pushover applet.
 Once done, add either one or two of the other services as additional actions.
-Please refer to the set up instructions above for the details on how to set up each service.
+Please refer to the setup instructions above for the details on how to set up each service.

 For additional help